Key Takeaways:

 - Manual therapy, strengthening exercises, and rehabilitation technology aim to help address shoulder pain and function.

 Have you been struggling with persistent shoulder pain and limited mobility?
 You might be dealing with a frozen shoulder—a condition that can make even simple movements difficult and painful.
 The good news is that there are various options for relief, including physiotherapy.
-In this article, we’ll explore what a frozen shoulder is and how physiotherapy can play a crucial role in treatment.
+In this article, we’ll explore what a frozen shoulder is and how frozen shoulder treatment physiotherapy can manage and alleviate this condition.

 What is a Frozen Shoulder?